Design

 The distinguished panel of jurors from India and abroad, Benny Kuriakose, Carl Almeida, Hiren Patel, Neelkanth Chhaya, Rahul Mehrotra, Sandeep Khosla, Shahira Fahmy and Sheila Sri Prakash, brought their expertise and discerning eye to the process.
 Gathering at the Oberoi Udaivilas against the picturesque backdrop of Udaipur’s architectural heritage, the jurors narrowed 2,300 entries down to just 54 nominees and 12 winners, one in each category.
 Peruse the winning ideas and stirring designs that took home the Golden Pencil.

-Commercial: Malay Doshi of Studio Saraansh
+Commercial: Malay Doshi of Studio Saransh

 Good design is born of experimentation, and what better space to experiment than your own architectural studio?
 Away from the fast-paced city life, Studio Saransh’s workspace called Oasis sits at one with the landscape of rural Ahmedabad.
 With a central water body, fortress-like basalt walls and a steel frame structure, the studio questions the typology of a space that informs an architectural practice.

-Malay Doshi of Studio Saraansh
+Malay Doshi of Studio Saransh

 Along the Mo Chhu River, Pemako Punakha was created by Yuendrung Construction based on a concept design by Bill Bensley.
 It is a 21-tent luxury getaway in Bhutan inspired by a secluded Himalayan sanctuary and Bhutanese Dzongs.
 Set amidst 60 acres of forested terrain, Pemako Punakha is as peaceful as a monastery but with plenty of worldly comforts!